sd4483/Obsidian/Software Testing/Program Graphs.md

 ```
 ---

+Branch points like `if-else`, `switch case` statements can lead to multiple edges from a single vertex.

 #### Outdegree of a graph

 **Formal definition**: The outdegree of a node v is number of nodes w such that there exists an edge (v,w) in the graph.